Control Barrier Function based Attack-Recovery with Provable Guarantees: Case study

-We consider a simulation case study involving a quadrotor with an attack on one of its motors.\footnote{A video of the simulation is available at \url{https://tinyurl.com/ye28ksx3}.} The quadrotor dynamics is given as (see \cite{lanzon2014flight,akhtar2013fault}):
+We consider a simulation case study involving a quadrotor with an attack on one of its motors.\footnote{A video of the simulation is available at \url{https://tinyurl.com/3xzkute6} and the code is available at: \url{https://github.com/kunalgarg42/InputAttackRecovery}.} The quadrotor dynamics are given as (see \cite{lanzon2014flight,akhtar2013fault}):

 where $m, I_{xx}, I_{yy}, I_{zz}, k_r, k_t>0$ are system parameters, $g = 9.8$ is the gravitational acceleration, $c(\cdot), s(\cdot), t(\cdot)$ denote $\cos(\cdot), \sin(\cdot), \tan(\cdot)$, respectively, $(x, y, z)$ denote the position of the quadrotor, $(\phi, \theta, \psi)$ its Euler angles and $u = (u_f, \tau_p, \tau_q, \tau_r)$ the input vector consisting of thrust $u_f$ and moments $\tau_p, \tau_q, \tau_r$.